 You can also cite the references in your chosen citation style, either to copy and paste, or by directly connecting to the reference management program from a word processing application.

+However, you can do similar things by storing the information in a spreadsheet or document, or even in a well-organised notebook!
 You may decide that reference management software wastes your time rather than saving it - that's okay!
-Ensure that you have some kind of system for keeping track of what you read, whether that be using a document or spreadsheet, or a notebook, so that when you're writing up work you have the information you need at your fingertips.
+Ensure that you have some kind of system for keeping track of what you read so that when you're writing up work you have the information you need at your fingertips.

 In academic writing it is important to support your arguments with appropriate references.